JigneshRathod31/JigneshRathod31/README.md

 - 👋 Hi, I’m Jignesh Rathod @JigneshRathod31
 - 👀 I’m interested in Android development and Web development as well.
 - 🌱 I’m currently pursuing BE in Information Technology.
-- 📫 How to reach me jigneshrathod154@gmail.com
+- 📫 Connect with me on Linked In https://www.linkedin.com/in/jignesh-rathod-it/

 <!---
 JigneshRathod31/JigneshRathod31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.